 When Christ opens the sixth seal there comes a great earthquake on the earth, the sun turns black and the moon to red as blood.
 Accompanying this catastrophic event is the stars in heaven raining down on the earth.
 God says the heavens will be rolled up as a scroll and every mountain and island moved out of it presence location.
 This begs a simple question?
 How does this fit into the Pre-wrath idea that the Seal Judgments are the "wrath of men?!"
 The scope of this judgment precludes that any man, even the Antichrist from having the power over the earth, sun, moon and stars.
 This is plainly the work of God in bringing His judgment on the earth and sinful men.
 This is Almighty God unleashing His omnipotence power over nature and the elements.
 Revelation 6:17 completely dispels any validity to the Pre-wrath view stating: "For the great day of his wrath is come; and who shall be able to stand?"
 The "great day of his wrath is come," clearly is referring to the events that just were previously described.
 The word "to come" means "as appeared, accompanied, entered or be set."
 After experiencing these six seal judgments people on earth will be terrified, and thus the answer to the rhetorical question "who will be able to stand," is no man could stand against God's wrath which has just been revealed.

 The Pre-Wrath view states that the reason for believers going through part of the Tribulation is that "the church" needs to go through a period of cleansing before the rapture.
-First, this premise is based on the false idea of a universal church.
-As stated earlier, the New Testament teaches that the "ekklesia" translated "church" in our English Bibles refers to a local assembly of believers.
+First this premise is based on the false idea of a universal church.
+The New Testament teaches that the "ekklesia" translated "church" in our English Bibles refers to a local assembly of believers.
 The idea of a universal church is not taught in God's word.
 God's program for this dispensation is believers as members of local congregations in a specific geographical area.
 It never refers to a global or worldwide "church."
-The author as an article at http://bible-truth.org/Ekklesia.html which explains this in some detail.
+The author as an article at https://bible-truth.org/Ekklesia.html which explains this in some detail.

 The Pre-Wrath people may counter by saying "the church" has gone into apostasy and in the first 3 ˝ years of the Tribulation it will be purged and cleansed through persecution.
 Problem with that conclusion is that false doctrine has always, through the past two thousand years plagued churches, and false religion will continue to flourish in the first half of the Tribulation with the Antichrist and the false prophet joining all the religions of the world in to a one world church.
 The false "Christian" churches will certainly go into the Tribulation as will the cults.
 Nothing in God's word says there will be a purifying of "the church" before the rapture can occur.
 The rapture itself is the purifying of believers as they are resurrected to immortality and incorruption.
 (1 Cor.
 15:53)